recommend-games/blog/content/posts/sdj_essay/index.md

 - "Best" game of the year
 - Eligibility criteria (in particular: regular distribution)
 - Conclusion: a different award would be possible – but would it be a better one, in particular at fulfilling their mission?
 For me, the jury is doing a great job at being laser focused on their mission

-# Do they fulfill their mission?

-- Do they fulfill promoting "Kulturgut Spiel" if they only highlight very light games?
-- Does their focus harm creativity?

 # How could the award be improved?